 Also, they recommend service-learning activities to welcome new MLs.
 Everyone benefits when these are co-designed and co-implemented with multilingual learners, former multilingual learners, and, as importantly, American English-fluent peers.
 They can be the most beneficial when they occur during times when students report feeling the most isolated.
 Service-learning activities can include (to name a few) tutoring in content areas and extra-curricular activities (such as learning to play pickleball, an emerging sport in many American communities).

-We have a much better chance to support multilingual learners to be successful in school when we engage in these strategies right from the start.
-MLs tell us that these can make the transition process less anxiety-provoking because they support students during the most difficult transitions: during bus rides to and from school, at lunchtime, and after- school.
-There’s no better time to think about using these strategies than right now as we prepare for a new school year.
+We have a much better chance of supporting multilingual learners to be successful in school when we engage in these strategies right from the start.
+MLs tell us that these can make the transition process less anxiety-provoking because they support students during the most challenging transitions: bus rides to and from school, lunchtime, and after school.
+It’s helpful to use these strategies as we prepare for a new school year.

 Buy 2, Get 1 Free!
 Corwin Press is having a #FlashSale on August 6 and August 7, 2024.
 If you buy and like any of these books, please consider writing a review on Amazon to spread the word.
 Thank you!